Halau Hula Pu'uwai O Aloha Hula 'Ohana

 Hula as a dance form is about unity.
 Unity of mind(s) and body(ies).
 Unity between (wo)man and the elements of nature.
 "For when it is done well, hula represents a metaphysical union of the forces that have always characterized one’s attempts to make him (or herself) one with the universe".(from the book Hula! by Ismael Stagner)

 In the hula communities there is a strong emphasis on kindness, inclusiveness, being agreeable, humble and patient.
 The prevailing sense of 'ohana - sense of family and kinship, strengthens this.
 It is the active cultivation of 'ohana that makes hula satisfactory or meaningful to those who "feel lost and search out to that which brings them closer to feelings of completeness".

 This does not exclude people of any other origin to identify to the roots of hula.
 Though the stories and references in the various hula dances are unique to the Hawaiian Island culture, it is possible to see them symbolically and transfer the meanings to universal themes we can identify to within each of our own cultures.
 This is why we are seeing so many Halaus and Hula ‘Ohanas appearing all around the planet today!

-Weekly Basic Classes on Tuesday nights, 6:15pm - 7:45pm, held at the Montgomery Student Center, Converse College in Spartanburg SC.
+Weekly Basic Classes on Tuesday nights, 6:15pm - 7:45pm, held at the Heart of Aloha Center, in the Glendale Shoals area of East Spartanburg

 An Introductory Workshop in Hula the last Saturday of every month - the next is Saturday, May 26

 Monthly workshops will also be offered in the Greenville SC, staring in January 2019.
 Check back for more information, if you are in the Greenville area.